vioquedu/docker-dash/README.md

 During the development of the application we will create a docker image base on the configuration file `Dockerfile`.
-This Dockerfile does not copy the application code into the image, it just copy the `requirements.txt`, this means we will need to map the folders with the application code.
+This Dockerfile does not copy the application code into the image, it just copies the `requirements.txt`, this means we will need to map the folders with the application code.

 ### Pull image from Dockerhub